microsoft/pai/contrib/pai_vscode/README.md

 Before using OpenPAI VS Code Client, follow below steps connecting to an OpenPAI cluster.

-Notice, it needs the version OpenPAI cluster >= 0.8.0
+Notice, the version of OpenPAI cluster must equal or greater than 0.8.0.

 1. Use shortcut key Ctrl+Shift+P to open command palette.
 2. Input and look for *PAI: Add PAI Cluster* as below.

     ![add cluster](https://raw.githubusercontent.com/Microsoft/pai/master/contrib/pai_vscode/assets/add_cluster.png)

-3. Press *Enter*, and it asks to input the host of OpenPAI.
+3. Press *Enter*, and input the host of an OpenPAI cluster.
 It can be domain name or IP Address.
-After that, press enter again.
+After that, press *Enter* again.

     ![add cluster host](https://raw.githubusercontent.com/Microsoft/pai/master/contrib/pai_vscode/assets/add_cluster_host.png)

-4. A configuration file is opened, and you need to update username and password field at least.
+4. A configuration file is opened, and username and password fields are needed at least.
 Once it completes, click *Finish* button at right bottom corner.
 Notice, it won't be effect, if you save and close the file directly.

     ![add cluster configuration](https://raw.githubusercontent.com/Microsoft/pai/master/contrib/pai_vscode/assets/add-cluster-finish.png)